Ivar Aasen: Nynorsk

-The language constructed by Aasen as Landsmaal would later become known as Nynorsk (lit.
-'New Norwegian'), and emerge as the second of Norway's two official languages (the other being Bokmål, the Dano-Norwegian descendant of the Danish language used in Norway in Aasen's time).
+Landsmål, standardised by Aasen, later evolved into Nynorsk (lit.
+'New/Modern Norwegian'), emerging as the second of Norway's two official languages (the other being Bokmål, the Dano-Norwegian descendant of the Danish language used in Norway in Aasen's time).
 An unofficial variety of Norwegian closer to Aasen's language is still found in Høgnorsk (lit.
 'High Norwegian').
-As of the early 2000s, some scholars considered Nynorsk on equal footing with Bokmål, as Bokmål tended to be used more in radio and television and most newspapers, whereas Nynorsk was used equally in government work, as well as approximately 17% of schools.
-Although it was not as common as its brother language, some scholars argued it needed to be looked upon as a viable language, as a large minority of Norwegians used it as their primary language, including many scholars and authors.
+Since the early 2000s, linguist Kenneth Katzner considered Nynorsk as on equal footing with Bokmål, as Bokmål tended to be used more in radio, television, and most newspapers, whereas Nynorsk was used equally as much in government work, and approximately in 17% of schools.

 Nynorsk is both a written and spoken language.